varunj166/react-proforma/README.md

 ```
 **REMINDER: All form field names must be present in the `initialValues` object, or it won't be included in any of React Proforma's functionality.**

-Now we need to add validation to 'password2' to make sure it matches, 'password'.
+Now we need to add validation to 'password2' to make sure it matches 'password'.

 Add the following property to your `validationObject`: